return42/sphkerneldoc/linux_src_doc/block/bsg-lib_c.rst

 -----------

-On error the create_bsg_job function should return a -Exyz error value that will be set to the req->errors.
+On error the create_bsg_job function should return a -Exyz error value that will be set to ->result.

 Drivers/subsys should pass this to the queue init function.